Tronald/CoordinateSharp/README.md

 .NET 4.0 or greater.

 ### Installing
-CoordinateSharp is available as a nuget package from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/)
+CoordinateSharp is available as a nuget package from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/) (Recommended).

+Alternatively, you may download the library directly [on our website](https://www.coordinatesharp.com/Download)

 ### Usage Example